 Recruitment is a high-pressure job, and that isn’t going away anytime soon.
-With everything BREXIT going on and 40,000 recruitment companies in the UK, competition is increasing.
+With 40,000+ recruitment companies in the UK, competition is increasing.

 Highly skilled candidates are in strong demand, and clients have roles they are desperate to fill- and are putting pressure on you to deliver.
 You finally find them a great candidate, who then gets offered the job; all looks positive, then the candidate accepts another offer at the very last moment.

 You aren’t happy, and neither is your client.

 This scenario is all too common now with such fierce competition in the industry, and it’s easy to feel the heat.

 The thing that will mark you out a top recruiter is not to let this pressure escalate into panic.
 A large study from Talent Smart showed that “90% of top performers are skilled at managing their emotions in times of stress in order to remain calm and in control”.

 So, here are some suggestions so you can make the next 12 months stellar rather than stressful!

 First things first – a little bit of stress isn’t bad – in fact, it is a motivator for most of us and even leads to new brain cell growth.
 It’s fair to say that all professional recruiters can handle a normal level of stress in their job.

 The problem arises when the stress we face is prolonged, high-level stress.
 This has the opposite effect on our brain, flooding it with the stress hormone cortisol and provoking the fight-or-flight response.